luckyswims/meal-planning-client/README.md

 ### Version 1
 Once I had finished Version 1 of the API I needed to build a client where users could sign-up, sign-in, change password, sign-out, create a meal plan, view their meal plans, update their meal plans, and delete their meal plans.
+I had the following user stories for my client:

+- As a user I want to be able to create a schedule of meals for the week
+- As a recurring user I want to be able to lookup schedules from previous weeks in order to reuse them
+- As a busy user I want to be able to change my schedule to account for changes in my schedule
+- As a user I want to be able to delete a schedule

-I started by creating a wireframe of what I thought I wanted the layout to look like.
+I then created a wireframe of what I thought I wanted the layout to look like.

 ![Version 1 Wireframe][Wireframe1]